zoot101/snapraid-daily-hooks/README.md

 ## ntfy Hook Test

-Its also a good idea to test out the notification hook on its own before using it with **snapraid-daily**.
+Its also a good idea to test out the notification hook on its own before using it with **SnapRAID-DAILY**.
 To do that create what would be an email body by putting some text into a file like so:

 ```bash